PrivateCoffee/matrix-gptbot/README.md

 sqlite3 database.db "SELECT 1"

 # Optionally, create Pantalaimon config
-cp pantalaimon.example.conf pantalaimon.conf
+cp contrib/pantalaimon.example.conf pantalaimon.conf
 # Edit the Pantalaimon config file to your needs
-# Don't forget to update config.ini to point to your Pantalaimon instance
+# Update your homeserver URL in the bot's config.ini to point to Pantalaimon (probably http://pantalaimon:8010 if you used the provided example config)
+# You can use `fetch_access_token.py` to get an access token for the bot

 # Start the bot
 docker-compose up -d